Lingaro/magento2-module-micro-features/README.md

 In admin panel, in `Stores > Configuration > Customers > Login as Customer > Is Login as Customer opt-in needed` one can disable necessity of opt-in to Login as Customer feature.
 If this config is set to "No", admins will be able to login as any customer.

+### 6. Config for always expanding cart items block in Checkout

+In admin panel, in `Stores > Configuration > Sales > Checkout > Checkout Options > Always Expand Items Block` one can force Items Block to be always expanded on Checkout load.